charlieconcepcion/greyco-labs-challenge/README.md

 # Items completed
 - Created a clean responsive UI (HTML/CSS)
-- Utilized the style color guide from greystone.com
+- Incorporated the style guide by greystone.com to maintain consistency throughout the design.
-- Forms are simple and big for iOS usability
+- Emphasized simplicity and ease of use in form design, ensuring optimal usability for iOS platforms.